Scripps Mercy Family Medicine Residency

 Geriatrics

-This is a two-week rotation that takes place at multiple sites, including Scripps Mercy Hospital Chula Vista, San Diego PACE senior center and Chula Vista Medical Plaza.
+This rotation takes place at multiple sites, including Scripps Mercy Hospital Chula Vista, San Diego PACE senior center and San Ysidro Health, Chula Vista clinic.
 Residents experience different perspectives of geriatric care, including inpatient, outpatient and home settings.
-You will work with family medicine attendings and geriatricians.
-You also give health talks at St. Charles Senior Center, coordinate home visits with your own continuity patients and participate in ride-alongs with caregivers from Scripps Home Health Care.
-Longitudinally, all second year and third-year residents will take care of long-term patients at our local nursing homes.
+You will work with family medicine attendings, geriatricians, and UCSD Geriatric Fellowship-trained physicians to perform assessments and home visits.
+You also give health talks at St. Charles Senior Center, coordinate home visits with your own continuity patients.
+Longitudinally, all second-year and third-year residents will meet monthly to take care of long-term patients at our local nursing homes.

 Ultrasound

 Our ultrasound rotation combines independent study and hands-on ultrasound experience.
 Residents have access to a portable ultrasound curriculum with hours of ultrasound material (both didactic lectures and simulations).
-You’ll have opportunities on our inpatient service, OB clinics and sports medicine clinics.
+You’ll have opportunities on our inpatient service, OB clinics and sports medicine clinics to practice bedside ultrasound skills.
 There are also opportunities for advanced OB ultrasound learning with perinatology.

-Our 12-week PCMH rotation offers residents an opportunity to assume a leadership position in the clinic while also working on improving clinic efficiency.
+Our longitudinal PCMH rotation offers residents an opportunity to assume a leadership position in the clinic while also working on improving clinic efficiency.
 Residents review and respond to abnormal labs, respond to patient questions and complete tasks or forms on behalf of residents who are away.
-PCMH residents work closely with one of our clinical faculty on quality improvement projects.
+PCMH residents work closely with our clinical core faculty on quality improvement projects.
 They also facilitate weekly interdepartmental meetings and develop techniques to maximize charting efficiency and reduce physician burnout.

 Gynecology